petter-holmberg/elements/README.md

 `list_singly_linked_front_back` implements a singly-linked list that supports constant-time `insert` and `erase` at the front or after a given position, and constant-time `insert` at the back.
 The header is the size of two pointers and the position type is the size of a single pointer.

 `list_singly_linked_circular` implements a circular singly-linked list that supports constant-time `insert` and `erase` at the front or after a given position, and constant-time `insert` at the back.
 The header is the size of a single pointer and the position type is the size of two pointers.
-Iteration is slower than for `list_singly_linked_front` and `list_singly_linked_front_back`.
+Iteration is slower than for `list_singly_linked_front` and `list_singly_linked_front_back` because of special cases at the front and back of the list.

 ###### Doubly-linked lists

+Doubly-linked lists support constant-time `insert` and `erase` at the front and back and constant-time `insert` before and after a given position.
+Doubly-linked lists also provide a monadic interface through the member functions `.map` and `.flat_map`.

-`list_doubly_linked_circular` implements a circular doubly-linked list that supports constant-time `insert` and `erase` at the front and back, before and after a given position.
+`list_doubly_linked_circular` implements a circular doubly-linked list.
+It supports constant-time `erase` before and after a given position.
 The header is the size of a single pointer and the position type is the size of three pointers.
+Iteration is slower than for `list_doubly_linked_front_back`and `list_doubly_linked_sentinel` because of special cases at the front and back of the list.
+Construction of an empty list is cheaper than for `list_doubly_linked_sentinel`.

+`list_doubly_linked_front_back` implements a doubly-linked list with both ends linked to its header.
+It supports constant-time `erase` at a given position.
+The header is the size of two pointers and the position type is the size of a single pointer.
+Construction of an empty list is cheaper than for `list_doubly_linked_sentinel`, but move construction, move assignment and `swap` is more expensive because of remote links to the header at the front and back of the list.

 `list_doubly_linked_sentinel` implements a doubly-linked list with a sentinel node linked at both ends.
-It supports constant-time `insert` and `erase` at the front and back, `insert` before and after a given position, and `erase` at a given position.
+It supports constant-time `erase` at a given position.
 The header and position type are the size of a single pointer.
 Iteration is faster than for `list_doubly_linked_circular` but construction of an empty list is more expensive as it requires allocation of the sentinel node.

 #### Extent-based data structures